This post describes: Replacing a Toilet Fill Valve with a new one.

 Flush the cistern, after turning the water supply off, to empty it.
 If a side entry valve is being replaced then unscrew the pipe connector from the valve with an adjustable spanner.
 Locking Pliers will damage the nut (so avoid them if it’s a nice shiny chrome one).
 It may be necessary to hold the valve to stop it turning in the cistern if the connector is corroded or painted.
 A strong person might hold it with their hand and protect their hand with a glove or rag.
 Some valves have a hexagonal flange which can be held by an adjustable spanner, pipe wrench or locking pliers within the cistern.

-When the connector is disconnected from the fill valve be careful to collect the sealing washer and save it to be reused.
+When the connector is disconnected from the fill valve be careful to collect the sealing washer and save it to be reused if it’s made of synthetic rubber.
+If it’s a fibre washer then use a new one when the pipe is refitted.
+Fibre washers compress permanently when tightened and may fail to make a good seal if re-used.

 A small amount of clean water will leak from a flexible hose.
-Have a towel on the floor and a rag ready to mop up with.
+Have a towel on the floor and a rag ready to mop up.
 Put a bucket or other container in the place where the open pipe will drip.

-If the water was turned off some distance away there could be quite a bit of water coming out of the pipe once air can easily get in to replace it.
+If the water was turned off some distance away there could be quite a bit of water coming out of the pipe if air can easily get in to replace it.

 Disconnect The Overflow Pipe

 Modern cisterns have an internal overflow, but many older cisterns have an external overflow which passes overflowing water into a pipe that leaves the building through a hole in the wall.
 The pipe used could be lead, if it’s very old, but more likely it will be ¾ inch plastic connected with an elbow.
-That will just need pulling apart.
+That will just need pulling apart unless it has been glued.
+A plastic pipe glued together may have to be rebuilt with new pipe and elbows.

 Disconnecting A Close Coupled Cistern From The Toilet Pan